matteobaccan/owner/README.md

         @DefaultValue("NANOSECONDS");   // enum values are case sensitive!
         TimeUnit timeUnit();            // java.util.concurrent.TimeUnit is an enum

-Since version 1.0.2 it is possible to have configuration interfaces to declare complex return types or even custom ones.
+Since version 1.0.2 it is possible to have configuration interfaces to declare business objects as return types, many are compatible and you can also define your own objects:

-Example:
+The easiest way is to define your business object with a public constructor taking a single parameter of type `java.lang.String`:

+    public class CustomType {
+        private final String text;

+        public CustomType(String text) {
+            this.text = text;
+        }

+        public String getText() {
+            return text;
+        }
+    }

     public interface SpecialTypes extends Config {
         @DefaultValue("foobar.txt")